Code-Institute-Submissions/Shinners888-yogicare_DecResub/README.md

 ### User Stories:
 Visitor
 - I want to be able to view the site on any device.
-- I want to be able to register to the site.
+- I want to be able to register to the site to save details for a faster checkout.
-- I want to be able to view available class and shop prices.
+- I want to be able to view and purchase available items as a guest.
 - I want to have the ability to see the social media for the business

 Registered User: